- South West

 As experts in the field, much of our work focuses on the responsibility we share to bring historic buildings, gardens and landscapes in line with today’s higher standards in legible, accessible and inclusive design.
-On this occasion, our approach was to propose an entirely new collection of buildings and spaces that not only provide access and education for all, but that also serve to enhance the setting of one of Somerset’s most important listed houses and parklands.
+Here our approach was to propose an entirely new collection of buildings and spaces that not only provide access and education for all, but that also serve to enhance the setting of one of Somerset’s most important listed houses and parklands.

 Acquiring a lease in the 1950s, Somerset County Council opened Dillington House as a residential art centre, which at its time was a relatively unique cultural experiment.
 Experiencing varying seasons of success, Dillington learnt how to capitalise on complementary markets, adding weekday conference and weekend wedding hospitality to what has matured into an extensive programme of residential and day courses for adults who have an interest in visual arts, literature and music.

 Set within its 3000 acre grade II* listed parkland, the estate comprises a fine grade I listed 16th century house, an 18th century mews that was adapted in the 1960s to include a 180 seat theatre and modern studio/gallery, and a series of walled gardens that step down the site to capture fine views across the Somerset Levels.
-In 2008, in a bid to improve inclusivity, we were commissioned to undertake a strategic masterplan.
+In 2008, in a bid to improve inclusivity, Purcell were commissioned to undertake a strategic masterplan.
 This led to the design and construction of a new residential art centre called The Hyde that provides fully accessible accommodation for 16 artists, two substantial new multipurpose art and performance studios, a generous new common room and dining hall, and a series of intimate accessible gardens.

 The integration of these new places and spaces within the setting of the existing house and gardens relied on strong responses in both plan and section: in plan working with the geometry of existing buildings, boundaries and walls, and in section by exploiting opportunities presented by the natural topography and more structured level changes.
 The result is a building of two parts: one private and virtually invisible on approach, hunkering down behind a garden wall and planted rood; the other much more public and assertive, clad in black stained timber and sitting up proudly to enclose a new sunken sculpture garden to the south and to take in commanding views across the Levels to the north.
 This formal duality in the building’s composition extends further, influencing many of the project’s more detailed design decisions.
 These include the configuration of that virtually invisible wing of 16 accessible bedrooms that enjoy their position between the collegiate passageway and private contemplation courtyards that can be viewed and accessed through each bedside bay window, and the building’s principal common room and dining hall, that sits fully glazed beneath the elevated timber-clad studios, held between the sculpture garden to the south and a more informal walled garden to the north, to capture those all-important expansive northerly views.